Personal hygiene

 • Washing your hands before applying moisturizer to the face or putting eyedrops in your eyes.

-Apart from washing hands, there are certain basic skin hygiene tips, which are as under :
+Apart from washing hands, there are certain basic skin hygiene tips, which are as follows:

-* Never touch your face unless your hands are clean.
-Bacterias on hands feeds pimples.
+• Never touch your face unless your hands are clean.
+Bacteria on hands feed pimples.

-* Be consistent wit your regime.
-Over time, it's what we do or don't do everyday that has the biggest impact on our skin.
+• Be consistent with your regime.
+Over time, it's what we do or don't do every day that has the biggest impact on our skin.

 • Purchase of non-comedogenic make-up.